yao-laboratory/cellMarkerPipe/README.md

 Using the example data, this step takes about a few minutes depending on which method you use.
 After this step is finished, you may find a `marker` folder under your `WORKDIR`, which include the results of selection. `marker_gene_per_group.csv` includes the selected marker genes for each group, which is required if you want to do the `Evaluation` step.
 The other files are meta-data for you reference.
 ##### Step 3: Evaluation
-We also provide users a unsurpervised method to evalute the selected markers by calculating indexs which evalute how these marker genes can seperate the cell, including ARI et. al. You can use command below.
+We also provide users a unsurpervised method to evalute the selected markers by calculating indexs which evalute how these marker genes can seperate the cell, including ARI et. al. You can use example command below.
 ```bash
 python cellMarkerPipe.py evaluation -wd ./ -np 10
 ```